 A bustling area dating back to the 1850s

-You’ll find crowds at Flower Drum Restaurant – a hotspot for good food and a good chat.
+You’ll find crowds at Flower Drum Restaurant, a hotspot for good food and a good chat.
 ShanDong MaMa is a noodle paradise, where groups come to share bowls and bowls of slippery deliciousness.
-Chinatown’s throbbing heart is found along Little Bourke Street, a charmingly chaotic centre with Eastern delicacies in a Western urban setting.
+Chinatown’s throbbing heart is found along Little Bourke Street, a charmingly chaotic center with Eastern delicacies in a Western urban setting.